-The carrying amounts of cash and bank balances, short term receivables and payables and short term borrowings reasonably approximate fair value due to the relatively short term nature of these financial instruments.
+The carrying amounts of cash and bank balances, short-term receivables and payables and short-term borrowings reasonably approximate fair value due to the relatively short term nature of these financial instruments.

-The table below analyses financial instruments carried at fair value and those not carried at fair value for which fair value is disclosed, together with their fair values and carrying amounts as shown in the statement of financial position.
+The table in the ensuing page analyses financial instruments carried at fair value and those not carried at fair value for which fair value is disclosed, together with their fair values and carrying amounts as shown in the statement of financial position.